gloria-qi/streamforge-intern-project/docs/README.md

 Please submit via email:
 1. Your complete codebase (excluding node_modules)
-2. A brief write-up (< 1 page) explaining your approach and any decisions/tradeoffs you made
+2. A brief write-up explaining your approach and any decisions/tradeoffs you made
 3. A section on potential future improvements you would make to the project
 4. Instructions for running your solution if different from what's provided